PokeMiners/pogo_assets/README.md

 **Note:** Keep in mind it is expected that the Remote will have items removed from it after a new APK is released.

 ### News
 All datamined news images and texts from the In-Game News will be found here.
 There will be two folders: one for images and one for texts.
+In Texts, the file called `CurrentNews.tsv` will contain the most recent news file and the `Old News Texts` will contain a history of older news texts.
+Keep in mind each tsv contains all current news in the game.

 ### Shop Images
 Any images that are displayed in the shop that we datamine.